TuringLang/ADTests/README.md

 However, it was much faster for me to prototype in Python.
 (Fun fact: collating these results is also somewhat involved because we can't just write to `$GITHUB_OUTPUT`; it turns out that [output from different jobs in a matrix will override each other](https://github.com/orgs/community/discussions/26639).
 Thankfully, [there is an existing action](https://github.com/beacon-biosignals/matrix-output) which is designed to get around this problem by uploading artefacts.)

+Overall, what this means is that the entire table can be generated in around 10 minutes (longer if you need to install + precompile dependencies, but on GitHub Actions dependencies will for the most part have been cached).

 ## Can I run this locally?